graphql/graphql-wg/rfcs/SemanticNullability.md

 situations so that codegen can safely use non-nullable types in semantically non-nullable positions.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] |
 |-----------------|-----------------|-----------------|-----------------|-----------------|
 | ✅               | ✅              | ✅               | ✅               | 🚫               |

 Criteria score: 🥇

+* ✂️ Objection: proposal to lower the score to 🥉.
+Do we have any evidence that some teams need this?

 ## 🎯 O. Should not have breaking changes for existing executable documents